Shubhamx18/linux-for-devops/Day-3/03-linux-navigation-commands.md

 </p>

 <p align="center">
-  Learn how to move inside the Linux file system and view directory contents using essential navigation commands.
+  Master how to move inside the Linux file system and explore directories using essential navigation commands.
 </p>

 ---

-## 📍 `pwd` — Print Current Directory
+## 📍 `pwd` — Print Current Working Directory
-Shows the full path of where you are in the system.
+Displays the full path of your current location.

 ```bash
 pwd